SashkoTar/syto/README.md

 Normalized analog filter is the filter in which the cutoff frequency is equal to 1 rad/sec

 ## Types of approximation
+The most popular approximation methods are as follows:
+- Butterworth
+- Chebyshev
+- Inverse-Chebyshev
+- Elliptic
+- Bessel-Thomson

+and all these five types had been implemented in Syto

 ## Types of filters